 There are three main parts of the brain.

 Cerebrum: The largest part of the brain is Cerebrum.
 There are two halves of the Cerebrum.
-One is known as a right cerebral hemisphere and the other is known as a left cerebral hemisphere.
-The nerve fibers, Corpus Callosum serve as the bridge between this two hemisphere.
-The right side of the body is controlled by the left hemisphere or the left side of Cerebrum while the left side of the body is controlled by the right hemisphere or the right side of the Cerebrum.
-The outer part of the cerebrum is called grey matter or cerebral cortex and the inner part of the cerebrum is called the white matter.
-Grey matter is made up of neurons and the white matter is made up of the axons.
+One is known as the right cerebral hemisphere, and the other is known as the left cerebral hemisphere.
+The nerve fibers, Corpus Callosum, serve as the bridge between these two hemispheres.
+The right side of the body is controlled by the left hemisphere or the left side of the Cerebrum, while the left side of the body is controlled by the right hemisphere or the right side of the Cerebrum.
+The outer part of the cerebrum is called the grey matter or cerebral cortex, and the inner part of the cerebrum is called the white matter.
+Grey matter is made up of neurons, and the white matter is made up of the axons.

-Cerebellum: Cerebellum is positioned at the back of the brain under cerebrum.
-Just like cerebrum, cerebellum also has a grey matter and a white matter.
-The cerebellum is also divided into two parts, right hemisphere, and the left hemisphere.
+Cerebellum: The Cerebellum is positioned at the back of the brain under the cerebrum.
+Just like the cerebrum, the cerebellum also has grey matter and white matter.
+The cerebellum is also divided into two parts: the right hemisphere and the left hemisphere.
 The functions that are controlled by the cerebellum are a balance of the body, movement, reflexes, posture, actions like walking and talking, and the collection of sensory information.

 Brain stem: At the base of the brain, a cluster of nerve tissue creates the brain stem.
 It is the connecting point of the cerebrum and cerebellum with the spinal cord.
-The brain stem is consist of three parts; midbrain, medulla oblongata, and pons.
-Midbrain is also known as mesencephalon.
+The brain stem consists of three parts: the midbrain, medulla oblongata, and pons.
+The midbrain is also known as the mesencephalon.
 The function of the brain stem is to control and send information to or from the other parts of the brain to the rest of the body.
-It controls the body temperature, blood pressure in the body, the heart rate, thirst and hunger, digestive system, and breathing.
+It controls the body temperature, blood pressure in the body, heart rate, thirst and hunger, digestive system, and breathing.

 Other parts of the brain include: